WHAT IS HYPNOSIS?

 What does a session include?

-In the first session, you will fill out an intake form and I will educate you on hypnosis, how the mind works, and what to expect in sessions.
-I will also share self-hypnosis instructions and any other self-healing technique I think may benefit you.
+If you are choosing "Hypnotherapy", sessions as opposed to "Spiritual Guidance" or "Text Check-in", I will educate you on hypnosis, how the mind works, and what to expect in sessions.
+I will also teach any self-healing technique I think may benefit you.
 You will share your background and ask any questions you may have.
 I make sure we're both clear on your goals before we begin any work together.
 And then we'll do a session.

 The session may include regression work, uncovering thoughts and feelings, neutralizing uncomfortable memories, subconscious programming, EFT or a combination of any of those and other techniques.